John Force: 2024

 He won the Saturday Final at the Arizona Nationals in Chandler, AZ.
 The race was originally part of the Lucas Oil Winternationals in Pomona, CA that was abandoned after the semifinals, resulting in a double finals situation at Firebird Motorsports Park.
 Force won the first final on Saturday, while Austin Prock, his teammate and son of John Force Racing crew chief Jimmy Prock, won the Sunday final.

 Force then doubled at New England Dragway in the first New England Nationals since 2022 (the 2023 race was rescheduled to Bristol the following week) by winning the Mission Foods Challenge for semifinalists at the previous round (Joliet) in defeating Blake Alexander on a holeshot that counts towards bonus points in the Countdown, then defeating Prock in the main elimination tournament's final round for his 157th victory.

 In June 2024, Force suffered a traumatic brain injury in a fiery crash at Virginia Motorsports Park after his engine exploded at the end of a run.
 He was admitted into ICU.
 After a scare to his family and fans, he recovered.

 2025

 On November 13, 2025 John Force went live on his John Force Racing Facebook page to officially announce his retirement from driving.
-Quoted with saying "Until this racecar kills me, their gonna have to drag me out the seat, but the truth is I was dragged outa the seat in Richmond".
+Quoted with saying "Until this racecar kills me, they're gonna have to drag me out the seat, but the truth is I was dragged outta the seat in Richmond".
 While still recovering from his horrific crash at the Virginia Nationals on June 23, 2024 and still under doctors care, John went on to say that he wants to spend time with his grandchildren and he is looking forward to having more grandchildren from Brittany.
 His daughter Brittany Force has previously announced her retirement towards the end of this NHRA season from driving to focus on starting her family.
 Josh Hart was named her replacement.